 Doug Billings received an MFA in Printmaking from Wichita State University.
 He is a member/partner of Gallery XII and a member of the Boston Printmakers, the American Color Print Society and the Society of American Graphic Artists.

-Mary Binford Miller received her Bachelor of Fine Arts from Kansas State.
+Mary Binford Miller received her BFA from Kansas State.
 She has been trained as a classical oil painter and uses that approach in her teachings.
 Mary is represented by Southwind Gallery of Topeka, The American Legacy Gallery of Kansas City, Missouri, and Artworks of Wichita.

 Mark Birchfield is a commission portrait artist working in charcoal, graphite, soft pastel and oil paint.
 He is a realistic, representational artist with studies in classical techniques and materials.

-Alex Browne is a local artist who enjoys sharing the love of art through teaching.
-She graduated from the University of Kansas with a Bachelor of Fine Arts in Design, emphasis in Illustration.
-When creating art, she primarily works in drawing, painting, design and illustration.
+Alex Browne graduated from the University of Kansas with a Bachelor of Fine Arts in Design, emphasis in Illustration.
+Her focuses are drawing, painting, design and illustration.

 Karin Cernik has been creating in glass and metal for 15 years, through lampworking, silversmithing, glass fusing and culminating in enameling.
-She sees enameling as a way to blend her love of color and detail with her interest in the technical aspects of how and why things happen with the medium.
-Primarily drawn to cloisonné, Karin has studied with Linda Darty, Amy Roper Lyons, Harlan Butt, and Ricky Frank.
-Her teaching experience ranges from workshops in rubberstamping techniques to teaching graduate students at Wichita State University in psychology.
+She enjoys blending her love of color and detail with her interest in the technical aspects of the medium.

 Gayle Clayborn is an energetic, passionate artist who has taught private and group lessons for more than 12 years.
 A handful of her youth students have received national awards.

-Jim Gross received his teaching degree at Friends University in 1972 and his MFA degree from Wichita State University in 1981.
+Jim Gross earned his teaching degree at Friends University and his MFA degree from Wichita State University.
 He is a member of the American Abstract Artists, NYC.
-His works are in the Guggenheim, The Metropolitan Museum of Art, and The Nelson–Atkins Museum in Kansas City, among other gallery affiliations in New York City.
+His works are in the Guggenheim, the Metropolitan Museum of Art and the Nelson–Atkins Museum of Art.

-Mathew Hilyard is a painter, photographer and curator well known in the Wichita Art community, holding a B.F.A. from Wichita State University.
-He has a keeper of the Plains Sculpture at the Urban Pop-up Park and his work is included in the Publication, New American Paintings West Coast edition no.120.
-His students have received numerous awards in local juried art competitions.
-He maintains his home and studio in Andover, KS.
+Mathew Hilyard is a painter, photographer and curator who holds a B.F.A. from Wichita State University.
+He has a Keeper of the Plains Sculpture at the Urban Pop-up Park, and his work is included in the New American Paintings West Coast edition no.120.

 Brian Hinkle earned his MFA in Painting at Wichita State.
-He has taught at Mark Arts since 1996 and previously served as the gallery director.
+He has taught at Mark Arts since 1996 and previously was the gallery director.
 He is represented by Artworks, Inc. in Wichita; Strecker–Nelson Gallery in Manhattan, Kansas; and Leopold Gallery in Kansas City, Missouri.

 Anne Horton is a native of Wichita and a member of Wichita Women Artists, Artist Guild of Wichita, Mid America Pastel Society, Oklahoma Watercolor Society, Kansas Watercolor Society and Missouri Watercolor Society.